Ab

 Because the program is serviced through different routes, your Food Waste Collection Day is not necessarily the same as your trash and recycling collection day.

-Who is eligible to participate in the this program?
+Who is eligible to participate in this program?

-Can I still sign-up to join the program?
+Can I still sign up to join the program?

 The sign-up period has now closed.
 All selected households have been notified if they were selected via a confirmation email or phone call from the Department of Public Works’ Office of Waste Diversion ([email protected]).